 If you don't meet the English language requirements yet, you can achieve the level you need by successfully completing a pre-sessional English programme before you start your course.

-Before you start your application, you'll need to have the following documentation ready:
+Before you start your application you'll need the following documentation:

 - A research proposal and a personal statement

 - Proof of your first degree and grades (officially certified and translated copies if not in English)

 - Proof of a relevant postgraduate degree with at least 60 credits having been completed